 The programme has been designed in collaboration with senior clinicians and academics and is at the cutting edge of both contemporary medical practice and research.
 It will allow you to extend your knowledge and skills to advanced levels within your dedicated area of work.

-You can choose from nine specialist pathways or pursue a generic MMed Medicine pathway which offers the potential to develop expertise in an alternative relevant subspeciality.
+You can choose from a range of specialist pathways or pursue a generic MMed Medicine pathway which offers the potential to develop expertise in an alternative relevant subspeciality.

 - MMed Cardiology